platformatic/graphql-composer/README.md

       - `queryTypeName` (string, optional) - The name of the `Query` type in the composed schema. **Default:** `'Query'`.
       - `mutationTypeName` (string, optional) - The name of the `Mutation` type in the composed schema. **Default:** `'Mutation'`.
       - `subscriptionTypeName` (string, optional) - The name of the `Subscription` type in the composed schema. **Default:** `'Subscription'`.
-      - `defaultArgsAdapter` (function, optional) - The default `argsAdapter` function for the entities.
-      - `addEntitiesResolvers` (boolean, optional) - automatically add entities types and resolvers accordingly with configuration, see [composer entities section](#composer-entities).

   - Returns
     - A `Promise` that resolves with a `Composer` instance.